lukeswitz/Wardriver/README.md

 [![Arduino Build](https://github.com/lukeswitz/Wardriver/actions/workflows/build.yml/badge.svg)](https://github.com/lukeswitz/Wardriver/actions/workflows/build.yml)

+Fork Details:
+- Duplication of networks
+- Minor fixes and updates

 **Basic wardriving for the ESP8266 & ESP32, compatible with WiGLE.**

 *This guide will help flash the firmware to your device*